SpyBond/LegoBattlesRebalancePatch/README.md

 ## Credits
 - [Ryncat](https://www.youtube.com/@ryncat8115) for developing all of the versions of the patch and writing the patch notes that are included in the downloads.
+- [Alpha47](www.youtube.com/@Alpha-xt7jh) for helping with development and creating patches 1.13.1 and 1.14.1.
 - [Opiter09](https://github.com/opiter09) for developing the [Entities Editor](https://github.com/opiter09/Entities-Editor), which was used to create this patch.
 - The Chinese team for developing [Crystal Tile 2](https://www.romhacking.net/utilities/818/), which is used to install this patch.
 - The Lego Battles community for testing this patch and helping in development.